groovybits/consciousChat/README.md

 - 3D Model control for characters vtuber type Blender models controlled by text generation and image generation.
 - Timing metrics
 - Many Many odds and ends, fixups and optimizations.
-- Have ability to run and stream on Twitch with users in chat interacting with the chat and multi-modal mpegts stream generation (can we rtmp up directly?)

 ## Recommended Models